HomeServicesOfAmerica/styled-material-components/README.md

 3. Run yarn install
 4. Run yarn dev
 5. Make changes to components in src/
-6. Add the components to pages in /pages
-7. Pages are mapped to routes for our documentation
+6. Add the components to pages in /pages (Pages are mapped to routes for our documentation)
-8. Open a PR
+7. Install [now](https://zeit.co/now#whats-now) if you do not already have it installed.
+8. Run `yarn now-build` to get a shareable link to the updated docs copied to your clipboard.
+9. Open a PR, making sure to include the link to the updated docs so others can see your wonderful changes.
-9. Profit :D
+10. Profit :D

 ## How to use
 The components in this library are Styled Components and have full access to the Style Components v2 api.
 That means you can call .extend on any of the exported components to modify the styling of everything within the component.